tsunami416604/azure-docs.hu-hu/articles/notification-hubs/notification-hubs-aspnet-backend-ios-apple-push-notification-service-apns-rich.md

 4. Ha a rendszerkép be van jelölve, módosítsa a Build műveletét Tulajdonságok ablak a **beágyazott erőforrásra**.

     ![][IOS2]
-5. `Notifications.cs`A alkalmazásban adja hozzá a következő using utasítást:
+5. A alkalmazásban `Notifications.cs` adja hozzá a következő using utasítást:

     ```csharp
     using System.Reflection;